ReturnInfinity/BareMetal/doc/Kernel API.md

 ### b\_storage\_read

-Read a number of sectors from a drive to memory
+Read a number of sectors from a drive to memory.

 Assembly Registers: